These are the best games available on the Oculus Quest 2

 Be the guardian angel you wish you had

-Some of my most memorable VR experiences, including Allumette, Arden's Wake, Moss, and others play with the idea of you as a giant in the virtual world, with the power to lean down and peek in on character's lives, or even change them with a single touch.
-The more interactive control you have over their lives, the greater responsibility you feel to protect the little characters around you and keep them happy.
+Some of my most memorable VR experiences, including Allumette, Arden's Wake, Moss, and others, play with the idea of you as a giant in the virtual world, with the power to lean down and peek in on character's lives or even change them with a single touch.
+The more interactive control you have over their lives, the greater your responsibility to protect the little characters around you and keep them happy.
 Ghost Giant plays with those same themes, but acknowledges that there are certain things that you can't fix.

 Our Ghost Giant reviewer had a similarly powerful and emotional response to this game as I did.
-You're there to protect and bond with a young boy named Louis, while also taking apart the little houses around you to spy on the other NPCs, solve puzzles, and look for little collectibles.
+You're there to protect and bond with a young boy named Louis while also taking apart the little houses around you to spy on the other NPCs, solve puzzles, and look for little collectibles.
 In the midst of exploring the beautiful landscape, you will have several emotional moments as you see first-hand what these characters are going through.
 It's a family-friendly game, but the emotional beats are not treated with kid gloves.

 Like many story-driven VR experiences, Ghost Giant is fairly short for the price, and the puzzles are more little diversions than tough brain teasers.
 But the wonderful story, soundtrack, and visuals make the game worth experiencing. —Michael Hicks